 The Sunshine Coast is reputed for its magnificent beaches.
 But there’s a lot more than that to explore in this region.
 The Sunshine Coast Hinterland is a great alternative to the coast.
 And a little bit closer, before you enter the Hinterland region, you’ll find a hidden jewel: the beautiful Serenity Falls (Buderim Waterfall).
+It’s one of the best waterfalls near Brisbane.

 The Serenity Falls (Buderim Waterfall) is a perfect place to wander during or after a rainy day.